 Saphan Taksin Station

 Walking down the steps of Saphan Taksin station’s Exit 1, you’ll immediately notice the long pink mural by Dutch artist Daan Botlek.
 The painting is so long that you’ll need to walk up and down the street to really grasp its scale.
 Invited to Thailand as part of BUKRUK 2016, the artist was apparently shown this wall at the last minute, after the one he’d originally planned for couldn’t be used for some reason.
-Despite often obscured by parked cars or street stalls, the work has turned out to be one of the most iconic pieces of street art in Bangkok.
+Despite often being obscured by parked cars or street stalls, the work has turned out to be one of the most iconic pieces of street art in Bangkok.

 Just southeast of Saphan Taksin station is arguably Bangkok’s most enigmatic skyscraper.
 Known as the Sathorn Unique Tower, the building was doomed from the getgo, as the scheduled completion date was just around the time of the 1997 Asian financial crisis.